Top 10 Haunted Places in Victoria

 Bastion Square and Helmcken Alley

 Easily the most haunted part of Victoria.
 Each building and alleyway around historic Bastion Square has a ghost or two.
 The old Supreme Court building is said to be the most haunted, as it was built on the site of the city’s jail and first gallows.
 Many of the men who were hanged in the tree beside it still lie buried beneath its foundation.
 Helmcken Alley, located just off of Bastion Square, was once where prisoners were led through to the courthouse, rumour has it you can still hear their chains clanking today.
+Just a 6-minute walk from the Victoria Visitor Centre, this is an easy addition to any walking tour of the city.

 Local tip: Watch through the windows of the old courthouse, some claim to have seen the ghost of Sir Matthew Baillie Begbie, the former judge, who can be seen looking out into the square, ready to cast judgement on unsavoury onlookers.